sowjanyacv/Food-Print/README.md

 - Set up a PostgreSQL database:

 Set up a PostgreSQL database (download [PostgreSQL](https://www.postgresql.org/download/) if necessary) and add the database credentials in a `.env` file.
-Once the database is created, connect to your database `psql -d databaseName`, and create the tables found in `database/tables`.
+Once the database is created, connect to your database `psql -d databaseName`, and create the tables in `database.sql`in the backend folder.

 - Run a development server: